RejwankabirHamim/Custom-Controller/README.md

-Generated a Crd using code generator

-go run main.go // create a bookstore resource for you
+Generated a Custom Controller for BookStore Custom resource